-Another great thing about the ring selection process is that you can see exactly how big the diamond you are considering will look on the ring itself using a simple slider:
+Another thing I liked about the ring selection process is that I could see exactly how big the diamond I am examining will look on an actual ring itself using a simple slider:

-If we look at a simple 4 prong solitaire, this makes it super-easy to see the difference between a 3/4 carat diamond and a 2 carat stone:
+Using the slider, it was easy for me to see the difference between a 3/4 carat diamond and a 2 carat stone:

-Another nice touch when choosing your ring is the ability to see what the ring will look like on the hand, including the ability to change the skin tone to be closer to the actual wearer’s.
+Another nice touch I liked when choosing the ring setting is the ability to see what the ring will look like on a hand, including the ability to change the skin tone to be closer to the actual wearer’s.